Here are my top six vegan nutrition tips to help you get started and keep you moving forward on your journey toward leading a healthy vegan lifestyle.

 Our modern day culture seems to be obsessed about protein thanks to various ad campaigns and an obsession with looking lean and buff.
 For generations, we’ve all been led to believe that meat, dairy and eggs are the only sources protein, but that’s just not true.
 Plant-based foods contain all of the essential amino acids (building blocks of protein) required for human health and growth.
 Yes, that means vegetables contain protein!
 So do nuts, seeds, grains, beans, legumes, fruits and sea vegetables.

 But how much do you need?
 Protein requirements generally depend on your weight, level of activity and physiological state (whether you are pregnant or lactating).
-The World Health Organisation (WHO) guideline for the average requirement for protein is 0.66 g/kg per day for healthy adults.
-Additional protein is recommended for pregnant and lactating women.
-For athletes, based on the current evidence, the recommendation is 1.2–1.6 g/kg of protein per day .
-So as long as you eat enough calories and include a variety of whole plant-based foods, you can easily get all the protein you need on a vegan diet.
+The World Health Organisation (WHO) guideline for the recommended requirement for protein is 0.83 g/kg of body weight per day for healthy adults.
+Additional protein is recommended for pregnant and lactating women.1 For athletes, based on the current evidence, the recommendation is 1.2–1.6 g/kg of body weight of protein per day.2 So as long as you eat enough calories and include a variety of whole plant-based foods, you can easily get all the protein you need on a vegan diet.

 Vegan Nutrition Tips #2: Maximise your iron absorption

 The good news is that there are a variety of things you can do.
-The most effective way by far to overcome the negative effect on iron absorption of all inhibitors is to add foods high in vitamin C (ascorbic acid) to your meals [4-6].
-Other organic acids, like citric acid, found in fruits and vegetables can also substantially boost nonheme iron absorption.
-Soaking, sprouting, and fermenting can diminish phytate levels and improve iron absorption as well .
+The most effective way by far to overcome the negative effect on iron absorption of all inhibitors is to add foods high in vitamin C (ascorbic acid) to your meals.4-6 Other organic acids, like citric acid, found in fruits and vegetables can also substantially boost nonheme iron absorption.
+Soaking, sprouting, and fermenting can diminish phytate levels and improve iron absorption as well.4

 Vegan Nutrition Tips #3: Eat more greens, beans, nuts and seeds